nicusX/k8s-terraform-ansible-sample/README.md

 ### Target platform

 The setup is based on [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
-This project follows the same steps, but translating from Google Cloud to AWS and making them automatic, with Terraform and Ansible.
+This project follows the same steps (except installing DNS add-on), but translating from Google Cloud to AWS and making them automatic, with Terraform and Ansible.

 Infrastructure includes:

 - AWS VPC
-- 3 nodes HA Kubernetes Control Plane: Kubernetes API, Scheduler and Controller Manager
+- 3 instances for HA Kubernetes Control Plane: Kubernetes API, Scheduler and Controller Manager
-- 3 nodes HA etcd cluster
+- 3 instances for HA etcd cluster
-- 3 Kubernetes minion (worker) nodes
+- 3 Kubernetes worker instances (minion, nodes)
-- Kubernetes DNS plugin
 - CNI based networking
 - Sample *nginx* service will be deployed, to check everything works